copernicus-mogley/zkav.club/archive-model/archivist/faq/README.md

 **How many people will I need to communicate with?**

-Usually one primary contact.
-The role is designed to keep communication lightweight.
+You’ll have a primary point of contact (Lead Organizer), but may also coordinate with the Storyteller, Post-production Coordinator, and people who participated in recordings; communication is kept lightweight and mostly async.

 ---

 ### Scope & Responsibilities

-**Is there already a defined archiving process?**
+**Is there already a defined [archiving process](/archive-model/)?**

 Yes, but it’s evolving.
 You’ll apply the current system and help improve it.